danielsaatchi/EMIT/README.md

 - The open-source dataset and codes to design EMITs (SFID-tags) are available at https://github.com/danielsaatchi/EMIT.
 - The SFID-classifer is based on customized Audio-classfier developed by https://github.com/seth814/Audio-Classification.

+- ##  Update Notes
+This work is getting updated chronically from dataset to advanced codes for optimization.

+- ##  Contributer Wall
+If you forked or contributed to improvement, you can request mentioned here.